robotastic/trunk-recorder/README.md

    - **center** - the center frequency in Hz to tune the SDR to
    - **rate** - the sampling rate to set the SDR to, in samples / second
    - **squelch** - Analog Squelch, my rtl-sdr's are around -60.
 [0 = Disabled] _Squelch needs to be set if the System using the source is conventional._
    - **error** - the tuning error for the SDR in Hz.
 This is the difference between the target value and the actual value.
-So if you wanted to recv 856MHz but you had to tune your SDR to 855MHz to actually receive it, you would set this to -1000000.
+So if you wanted to recv 856MHz but you had to tune your SDR to 855MHz (when set to 0ppm)  to actually receive it, you would set this to -1000000.
 You should also probably get a new SDR if it is off by this much.
+   - **ppm** - the tuning error for the SDR in ppm (parts per million), as an alternative to `error` above.
+Use a program like GQRX to find an accurate value.
+   - **agc** - whether or not to enable the SDR's automatic gain control (if supported).
+This is false by default.
+It is not recommended to set this as it often yields worse performance compared to a manual gain setting.
    - **gain** - the RF gain to set the SDR to.
 Use a program like GQRX to find a good value.
    - **ifGain** - [hackrf only] sets the if gain.
    - **bbGain** - [hackrf only] sets the bb gain.